-Traditionally HELCOM has addressed prevention of pollution from agriculture both through general legal requirements set in part 2 of Annex III of the Helsinki Convention (1992) as well as through supporting implementation of other frameworks in the region, e.g. EU Nitrate Directive, Industrial Emissions Directive, Common Agricultural Policy, EU Strategy for the Baltic Sea Region etc.
+Traditionally, HELCOM has addressed prevention of pollution from agriculture both through general legal requirements set in part 2 of Annex III of the Helsinki Convention (1992, revised in 2021), as well as by supporting implementation of other frameworks in the region, such as the EU Nitrate Directive, Industrial Emissions Directive, Common Agricultural Policy, and EU Strategy for the Baltic Sea Region.

-In developing coordinated measures to address pollution inputs from agriculture HELCOM is actively cooperating with the EU Strategy for the Baltic Sea Region and its relevant priority areas:
+In implementing coordinated measures to address pollution inputs from agriculture, HELCOM actively cooperates with the EU Strategy for the Baltic Sea Region and its relevant priority areas: